 Mental Health, Addictions and Substance Use Health Services and Resources

 Everyone experiences stress and or challenges in their own way.
 It is completely natural to feel stress and concern during challenging times.
 A person might have trouble sleeping, eating or paying attention.
 If these feelings are affecting day-to-day life, please ask for help.
 Getting help is a sign of strength.
-Below is a listing of Mental Health, Addictions and Substance Use Health Resources available to you.

-If you are in crisis, please contact the 9-8-8 Suicide Crisis Helpline (24 hours a day/7 days a week, bilingual) or the Distress Centre Ottawa and Region (24 hours a day/7 days a week, bilingual) at 613-238-3311.
+If you or someone requires support related to suicide, please contact the 9-8-8 Suicide Crisis Helpline (24 hours a day/7 days a week, bilingual) or the Distress Centre Ottawa and Region (24 hours a day/7 days a week, bilingual) at 613-238-3311.

 For residents who would like to access French-only crisis support, please contact TAO Tel-Aide – 613-741-6433 or if outside Ottawa toll free at 1-800-567-9699.